SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	- hour: Dummy varibale of the hour of the day (0-23)

+To train the LSTM model I have magnified the dataset.
+I have made this decision by not having the same number of groups of houses with the same characteristics.
+That is why when training the network, there were certain predictions that worked much better than others and this was because having fewer data to infer and draw patterns from, the predictions were of worse quality.

+I have magnified the dataset by adding some houses duplicating their information, but reversing the order, that is, instead of starting the dataset in 2017, it started in 2019 and went backwards.
+Thanks to this I have been able to generate new patterns with which to train the network and thus improve the accuracy of the model.

 For training I used the cross validation technique to divide the dataset into three parts.
 Test, Validation and Training.